A simple static site generator written in Bash

 Modern Themes

-Clean, contemporary designs including default, minimal, dark, flat, material, art-deco, bauhaus, mid-century, swiss-design, nordic-clean, braun, and mondrian.
+Clean, contemporary designs: default, minimal, dark, flat, glassmorphism, liquid-glass, material, art-deco, bauhaus, mid-century, swiss-design, nordic-clean, braun, and mondrian.

 Retro Computing

-Nostalgic themes inspired by classic computers: amiga500, apple2, atarist, c64, msdos, terminal, zxspectrum, nes, gameboy, mario and tty.
+Nostalgic themes inspired by classic computers: amiga500, apple2, atarist, c64, msdos, terminal, zxspectrum, nes, gameboy, tty, and mario.

 OS-Inspired